disaster

 Himmel torte

-We just returned from a week in Maine with Josh's family.
+We just returned from a week in Maine with Josh’s family.
 A gorgeous lake house near the town of Casco served as our home base, and we spent the week swimming, kayaking, reading, and playing games.
-The men-folk cooked almost every meal on the grill, while the women-folk engaged in some serious salad-making and baking.… Continue reading Himmel torte
+The men-folk cooked almost… Continue reading

 Dining at Downton: How to serve plum pudding